DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

  ![image](https://user-images.githubusercontent.com/91061592/233752898-d2bf2c07-8898-4db8-90fb-188594933d12.png)

-* At any time, the user can choose to read the rules by clicking the rules button at the bottom of the screen.
+* At any time, the user can choose to read the rules by clicking the rules button at the bottom of the page.

 ![image](https://user-images.githubusercontent.com/91061592/233779989-9f0ae49f-2081-4491-88f1-091d3f0b6550.png)